 There are three types of credit / RPL:

-If you’ve got any questions regarding applying for credit or recognition of previous study, including when to apply, supporting documents or faculty specific requirements, chat to our professional staff at our CBD Postgraduate Information Evening on 20 June, 5-7.30pm.
+If you’ve got any questions regarding applying for credit or recognition of previous study, including when to apply, supporting documents or faculty specific requirements, chat to our professional staff at one of our upcoming postgraduate events.
 Not able to make it to campus?
 Our student website is a good place to start.

 If you are pursuing postgraduate study for professional development purposes and to enhance your skills as they apply to your current employment, then you may be able to claim some of your expenses on tax, including course fees and textbooks.
 This falls within ‘self-education’ expenses under taxable deductions.